peopleware/openapi/resource/relationships-and-search.md

     "yCategory": "woozy",
     "yRegistrationId": "0123456789"
   },
-  "source": "my-service/00123/v1/x/123/y/abc/search-document"
+  "source": "my-service/00068/v1/x/123/y/abc/search-document",
+  "updatedAt": "2022-12-27T03:14:22.212775Z"
 }
 ```

 One approach for filling up the `content` field is to make it the responsibility of the service that implements the
 `search-document`: whenever a `search-document` is requested, it is always complete and the content is also complete.
-The search handler retrieves the `search-document`, transforms the incoming data and registers the search record.
+The search handler retrieves the `search-document`, transforms the incoming data and registers the search index
+document.

 An alternative approach would be that the service does not add the complete content in the `search-document`, but
 instead adds references to parts of the content that still need to be fetched by the search event handler.
 For a
 relationship `R` with participating entities `X` and `Y`, the `search-document` for `R` would then contain references to
-the `search-document` for `X` and `Y` for the content for `X` and `Y`.
+the `search-document` for `X` and / or `Y` for information from `X` and / or `Y`.

 It is also possible to envision a combination of both approaches.
 It would make sense that the service adds all content
 that is readily available within that service (participating entities that are available in the same service) and only